Phases of a Bachelor's thesis

 2. Presenting the topic in the seminar

-1. The student familiarizes himself with the subject, prepares the presentation slideshow (presentation skeleton PowerPoint), and asks the instructor to check and comment on the slides before the seminar.
-The length of the presentation should be max 10 minutes.
+- The student familiarizes himself with the subject, prepares the presentation slideshow (presentation skeleton PowerPoint), and asks the instructor to check and comment on the slides before the seminar.
+The length of the presentation should be approximately 10 minutes.
 The presentation should include a plan for writing the thesis (incl. aims, limits, information sources, data, methods, tools, and schedule).
 Examples: 1, 2, 3

-2. The student enrolls for a seminar meeting at least a week in advance by sending an email to the seminar organizer.
-He will also send the email address of his supervisor and his presentation to the organizer in pdf format.
+- The student enrolls for a seminar meeting at least a week in advance by registering in MyCourses.
 NOTICE!
 The topic of the thesis -form needs to be processed before the topic is presented!
 Schedule for the seminar meetings.

 3. Writing the thesis